Mohalla Assi: Production

 Dwivedi had previously directed Pinjar (2003), starring Urmila Matondkar and Manoj Bajpayee, and most known for television epic Chanakya.
 Ameesha Patel was offered the female lead role but turned it down because of financial differences with the film's producer.
 Sakshi Tanwar was cast as her replacement.

 The principal photography of the film started on 28 January 2011 on the sets erected at the Film City, Mumbai, later scenes were also shot in Varanasi where film is set.

+Music and soundtrack

+The lyrics of the film’s songs were penned by Gulzar and the music for the songs was composed by Amod Bhatt.
+The background score of the movie was done by Amod Bhatt and Utpal Sharma.